Unity-Technologies/ziva-vfx-utils/docs/installation.rst

 Installation
 ============

-`ziva-vfx-utils <https://bitbucket.org/zivadynamics/ziva-vfx-utils>`_ is part of the Ziva VFX product and is shipped with it.
+`ziva-vfx-utils <https://bitbucket.org/zivadynamics/ziva-vfx-utils>`_ comes bundled with the Ziva VFX product.
-From time to time, it releases minor or patched version.
+Minor changes are released periodically.
-Users can get these updates and replace the existing one.
+Users should check for the latest version of ziva-vfx-utils, and update when needed.

 Either download a zip of the repository
 |br|